First Passage Moments of Finite-State Semi-Markov Processes: Example

 We get the following result

 The R-code for this example is included in the appendix.
-The methods presented in this paper provide a fairly comprehensive method to determine the first passage moments of a SMP.
+We feel the methods presented in this paper provide a comprehensive method to determine the first passage moments of a SMP.